Required Accomodations for Employee’s Religious Beliefs

 It is important to note that while an employer is required to make religious accommodations unless there is an undue hardship, it is not required that they make the exact accommodation the employee is requesting.
 If the employer provides an alternative accommodation which meets the employee’s religious needs, the employee must cooperate.
 It is also allowed, and often encouraged, for the employee and employer to work together to come up with an accommodation that works best for everyone involved.

-An experienced employment law attorney should be consulted for all questions or concerns about your obligations to accommodate your employee’s religious beliefs.
-Please feel free to contact this office and meet with one of our experienced attorneys about any such questions or concerns.
+An experienced Philadelphia Employment Law Attorney should be consulted for all questions or concerns about your obligations to accommodate your employee’s religious beliefs.
+Please feel free to contact Pozzuolo Rodden, P.C. office and meet with one of our experienced attorneys about any such questions or concerns.